inbravo/aws-feature-set/README.md

 	- TTL can be set for 0 seconds to 365 days
 	- Default TTL is 24 hours
 	- If objects change more frequently update the TTL
+- Edge locations are for read and write as well.
+Objects PUT on edge location are sent to origin
 - First request is slow as it comes from source origin
 - Subsequent requests improve speed as they are cached in nearest edge location and routed there until TTL expires
 - CloudFront also works with non AWS origin which can be on premise as well
-- Edge locations are for read and write as well.
-Objects PUT on edge location are sent to origin
 - You can clear cached objects, with charges
-- Origin domain name : either S3 bucket, ELB or on premise domain
+- Geo-location based restriction can be applied
+- Configure error pages in case of any uncertainty

 ### CloudFront Security
 - You can force them to use CDN URL instead of S3 DNS